radwanhefny/Medical-Data-Visualizer/README.md

 If you have questions or need help, feel free to:
 - Open an issue on this repository
 - Connect with me on LinkedIn: https://www.linkedin.com/in/radwanhefny
+Note: The dataset `medical_examination.csv` is included in the repo but may not be viewable in GitHub's file preview due to its size.